Piazza and Gardens

 The Museum is set in attractive landscaped grounds on three levels, circling Brunel’s original shaft, and overlooking a quiet and pretty section of the river.

-On the south side, large double doors open onto a cobbled drive next to an enclosed lawn and sheltered garden, stocked with shrubs and trees chosen by Brunel for his château in Watcombe, Devon.
+On the south side, large double doors open onto a cobbled drive next to the enclosed lawn of the sheltered South Garden, stocked with shrubs and trees chosen by Brunel for his château in Watcombe, Devon.

 Next to a Great Eastern grinding wheel, a picnic table, shaped like a ship, seats 20 people.
 The garden wall is the shaft, ringed with concrete fishes made by local children under the guidance of Liz Leyh.
 A ceramic design of the Miners’ Cage shows how the tunnel was built.

-On top of the shaft, a potager garden with raised beds planted with herbs and fruits.
+Surmounting the Tunnel Shaft is the Tunnel Shaft Garden, a potager garden with raised beds planted with herbs and fruits.
 On summer evenings this is the Midnight Apothecary, where our Cocktail Gardener serves exquisite drinks.

-To the north and ringed by herb planters, a brick-paved square overlooks the river and serves as the café’s shady terrace.
-Benches shaped like Brunel bridges sit beneath shady false acacia trees, one of which is held together by huge stainless steel bolts and is popularly known as the Frankenstein tree.
+To the north and ringed by herb planters, a brick-paved piazza overlooks the river and serves as a shady terrace.
+Benches sit beneath shady false acacia trees, one of which is held together by huge stainless steel bolts and is popularly known as the Frankenstein tree.
 This side of the shaft is covered with a mural drawn from a painting by Marc Brunel, acquired with help from The Art Fund.
 The benches, made by local children, are shaped like Brunel Bridges:

 Still the flattest widest brick arch structure in the world.
 This bridge on the Great Western Railway was completed in 1838, when people said it would fall down.